Susanna De Stradis

 |

 “Prospettive romane sugli Stati Uniti: I documenti della Congregazione Affari Ecclesiastici Straordinari e del Sant’Uffizio.”
-In La Santa Sede, gli Stati Uniti e le relazioni internazionali durante il pontificato di Pio XII, edited by Roberto Regoli and Matteo Sanfilippo.
-Edizioni Studium (Forthcoming in 2022): 258-269.
+In La Santa Sede, gli Stati Uniti e le relazioni internazionali durante il pontificato di Pio XI: Studi dopo l’apertura degli archivi vaticani (1939-1958), edited by Roberto Regoli and Matteo Sanfilippo.
+(Roma: Studium, 2022): 258-269.

 “Devozione a stelle e strisce.
 Cattolicesimo e americanismo nel Vicariato militare di Francis J. Spellman,” Archivio italiano per la storia della pietà 31 (2018): 347-382.